insomniaeddie/yidichen.com_Frontend/README.md

 #### Create Lambda Function

+I wrote the lambda function in Python with boto3 library which is the official AWS SDK for Python.
+Once the API triggers the lambda function, the function increments the visitor_count value in the DynamoDB table and returns the updated value back to API.

-Attach *AmazonDynamoDBFullAccess* policy to the IAM role created by Lambda
+*Note:* The *AmazonDynamoDBFullAccess* policy needs to be attached to the IAM role created by Lambda

 #### Create API Gateway to call Lambda function